-Susanna M. Moldoveanu is a member of the Pharmaceutical, Medical Device and Healthcare Group of Butler Snow LLP.
+ABOUT THE AUTHORS Susanna Moldoveanu is a member of the Pharmaceutical, Medical Device and Healthcare Group of Butler Snow LLP.
 She focuses her practice on drug and medical device litigation and appellate litigation.
 She has appeared before the Fourth, Fifth, Sixth, and Seventh Circuit Courts of Appeals.
+She can be reached at susanna.moldoveanu@butlersnow.com.